 - 1. Press Timer on-off. - 2.
 Press to increase time in one-minute increments.
 Press and hold to increase time in 10-minute increments.
-The timer can be set for any amount of time from 1 minute to 11 hours and 59 minutes.
+The timer can be set for any amount of time from 1 minute to 11 hours and 59 minutes. - 3.
+When the diesired timer setting is reached, release the arrow key.
+The timer will start counting down within a few seconds.

-If V is pressed first, the timer will advance to 11 hours and 59 minutes.
+If is pressed first, the timer will advance to 11 hours and 59 minutes.